Fusion-Lightguns/Fusion-Phaser/README.md

           I dont like the limit of buttons, attachments and designs on current choices.

-     - How do  Iset it up?
+     - How do  I set it up?

           Please See: https://github.com/Fusion-Lightguns/Fusion-Phaser/blob/main/Setup-Phaser.md